KarimNH/CHE1147-Group11-Project/README.md

 # CHE1147-Group11-Project
 Machine learning of metal-organic framework design for predicting band gap energies.

-## Overview

 ## Usage
-To use this github, the requirements of packages are listed in requirement.txt.
+To use this repository, install all required Python packages from requirements.txt.
-In addition, for featurization, the package of Zeoplusplus was used, which required Cygwin if you are using windows.
+For featurization, this project uses Zeo++, which requires Cygwin if you are using Windows.
-The detail of the folders are decribed below, and each folder contains a jupyter notrbook as demonstration of the usage of code.
+Each folder contains a Jupyter Notebook demonstrating how to use the associated scripts.

-## Folders
+## Folder Structure
-1. EDA_dataprocessing
+### 1. `EDA_dataprocessing`
 This folder contains all scripts and notebooks used for data preprocessing before training the machine-learning models.
 - **`DataMerger.py
   Merges RAC, Zeo++ and QMOF label (band gap) CSV files into a single dataset.